lindsayrr8/lindsayrr8.github.io/_posts/2024-09-7-my-new-blog-post.md

 Then, with a good ol' `/`, R will divide the result by `length(assignment2)`.
 R's pre-made `length()` function is computing the number of elements in the `assignment2` vector so we don't have to!

 Thusly, we have `sum(assignment2)/length(assignment2)`, which divides the sum of our vector by the number of elements in it...
-AKA, the average (mean)!
+AKA the average (mean)!

 At last, the `return()` function tells R what to come back with whenever our `myMean()` function is called.